-Where individuals are accessing their learning/training within a working environment their main point of contact with CITB will be via their Apprenticeship Officer or Apprentice Development Coach.
-These staff should be vigilant concerning any safeguarding issues that may be raised by learners while being aware that such disclosures on an employer's premises may raise additional complexities.
+Where individuals are accessing their learning/training within a working environment their main point of contact with CITB will be via their Apprenticeship Development Officer (Scotland) or Apprentice Development Coach (England).
+These staff should be vigilant concerning any safeguarding issues that learners may raise while being on an employer's premises may raise additional complexities.